sobiasyed/sobiasyed/README.md

 Video projects, scriptwriting for films, documentaries, and YouTube content.
 I’m open to collaborations involving photography and coding for creative tech projects.

 📫 How to reach me ...
-You can connect with me on Upwork, or drop me an email at [your email].
+You can connect with me on Upwork, or drop me an email at syedasobiashah48@gmail.com

-😄 Pronouns:
-He/Him

 ⚡ Fun fact:
 I love combining my photography and video skills with coding, creating interactive media experiences!